llvm/llvm-project/clang-tools-extra/docs/clang-tidy/index.rst

                                          {"name":"file1.cpp","lines":[[1,3],[5,7]]},
                                          {"name":"file2.h"}
                                        ]
-    --list-checks                  -
-                                     List all enabled checks and exit.
+    --list-checks                  - List all enabled checks and exit.
 Use with -checks=* to list all available checks.
-    -load=<plugin>                 -
-                                     Load the dynamic object ``plugin``.
-This
+    --load=<pluginfilename>        - Load the specified plugin
-                                     object should register new static analyzer
-                                     or clang-tidy passes.
-Once loaded, the
-                                     object will add new command line options to run various analyses.
-To see the new complete list of passes, use the
-                                     :option:`--list-checks` and
-                                     :option:`-load` options together.
     -p <string>                    - Build path
-    --quiet                        -
-                                     Run clang-tidy in quiet mode.
+    --quiet                        - Run clang-tidy in quiet mode.
 This suppresses printing statistics about ignored warnings and
                                      warnings treated as errors if the respective options are specified.
-    --store-check-profile=<prefix> -
-                                     By default reports are printed in tabulated format to stderr.
+    --store-check-profile=<prefix> - By default reports are printed in tabulated format to stderr.
 When this option is passed, these per-TU profiles are instead stored as JSON.
     --system-headers               - Display the errors from system headers.
-    --use-color                    -
-                                    Use colors in diagnostics.
+    --use-color                    - Use colors in diagnostics.
 If not set, colors will be used if the terminal connected to standard output supports colors.
                                      This option overrides the 'UseColor' option in .clang-tidy file, if any.
-    --verify-config                -
-                                     Check the config files to ensure each check and option is recognized.
+    --verify-config                - Check the config files to ensure each check and option is recognized.
-    --vfsoverlay=<filename>        -
-                                     Overlay the virtual filesystem described by file over the real file system.
+    --vfsoverlay=<filename>        - Overlay the virtual filesystem described by file over the real file system.
-    --warnings-as-errors=<string>  -
-                                     Upgrades warnings to errors.
+    --warnings-as-errors=<string>  - Upgrades warnings to errors.
 Same format as '-checks'.
                                      This option's value is appended to the value of the 'WarningsAsErrors' option in .clang-tidy